Comparisons11 min read

 Frase makes more sense if:

-• Content briefs are a core part of your workflow.
-Whether you're briefing freelancers, managing a small content team, or just want a clear roadmap before you write, Frase's brief builder is excellent.
-Full stop.
+• Content briefs are core to your workflow.
+Whether you're briefing freelancers, managing a small team, or just wanting a clear roadmap, Frase's brief builder is excellent.

 • You need to refresh existing content.
-Frase's Optimize mode is a practical tool that other platforms dramatically undervalue.
-Paste in your old post, see what's missing compared to current top-rankers, fix it.
-Simple.
+Frase's Optimize mode is genuinely practical for updating old posts.
+Paste in your piece, see what's missing compared to current top-rankers, fix it.
+Done.

 • You want an active community.
-Learning from other users speeds up your growth on any platform, and Frase's community is legitimately helpful.
+Learning from other users speeds up your progress, and Frase's community is genuinely helpful.

 • You're starting small.
-The $15 Solo plan lets you test the waters without a big financial commitment — just watch that AI add-on upsell.
+The $15 Solo plan lets you test without big financial commitment — just watch that AI add-on upsell.

 The Verdict: Longshot AI vs Frase in 2026

-Here's the deal — there isn't a single "best" answer, and anyone who tells you otherwise is selling something.
-It genuinely depends on what problem you're trying to solve.
+Here's the deal — there's no single "best" answer, and anyone claiming otherwise is probably selling something.
+It depends on what problem you're actually trying to solve.

-Choose Frase if you're running an SEO-driven content operation and need better research, better briefs, and better optimization data.
-It's the more mature tool for the content marketing use case, and the interface reflects years of real user feedback.
-Most content marketers and small business owners focused on organic growth will be happier with Frase — I'd put that figure at roughly 70% of the people reading this comparison.
+Choose Frase if you're running an SEO-driven content operation and need better research, better briefs, and better optimization insights.
+It's the more mature tool for content marketing, and the interface reflects years of real user feedback.
+Most content marketers and small business owners focused on organic growth will be happier with Frase — I'd estimate roughly 70% of readers here.

-Choose Longshot AI if accuracy is non-negotiable in your niche and you want fact-checking baked into your workflow.
-It's a more specialized tool, but for the right user, that specialization is genuinely valuable in a way that no amount of SEO features can replace.
+Choose Longshot AI if accuracy is non-negotiable in your niche and you want fact-checking built into your workflow.
+It's more specialized, but for the right user, that specialization is genuinely valuable in ways no amount of SEO features can replicate.

 My honest take?
-If I were starting from scratch today, I'd start with Frase's $1 trial, build a few content briefs, and see if the workflow clicks with how I actually think.
-If I were running a health or finance blog where a single wrong claim could tank my credibility, I'd give Longshot a serious look first.
+If I were starting fresh today, I'd start with Frase's $1 trial, build a few content briefs, and see if the workflow clicks.
+If I were running a health or finance blog where a single wrong claim tanks credibility, I'd give Longshot a serious look first.

-Don't sleep on trying both.
-Each has a 5-day or limited free trial, and the best tool is always the one that fits how you actually work — not the one with the most impressive feature list on paper.
+Test both tools.
+Each has a free trial, and the best tool is always the one that fits how you actually work — not the one with the most impressive features on paper.

 You Might Also Like